TencentARC/MCQ/README.md

 ![image](https://github.com/TencentARC/MCQ/blob/main/demo/MCQ.jpg?raw=true)

 ## News
-2022-04-17 We release the pre-trained model initialized from CLIP (ViT-B/32) and its usage.
+**2022-04-17** We release the pre-trained model initialized from CLIP (ViT-B/32) and its usage (text-to-video retrieval and video feature extraction).

-2022-04-08 We release the pre-training and downstream evaluation code, and the pre-trained model.
+**2022-04-08** We release the pre-training and downstream evaluation code, and the pre-trained model.

 ## Main Results on Downstream Tasks
 ### Text-to-video Retrieval on MSR-VTT